el-bicho7/text-editor/README.md

   - [Questions](#questions)

   ## Installation
-  To install the packages you need to run
+  To install the packages you need to run.

     - npm i

   To run app run

     - npm run start

   ## Usage